How to Prevent Inflammation in the Colon: Avoiding Colon Cancer

 For those with family members with colon cancer, the guidelines are not straightforward as to when you have to start getting colonoscopies.
 It depends who in the family was diagnosed and how old they were.
 Ask your doctor where you stand.

-For those who are not at high risk for colon cancer (don’t have Crohn’s disease, ulcerative colitis, family/personal history of polyps/colon cancer, genetic syndromes called familial adenomatous polyposis (FAP) or Lynch syndrome/hereditary nonpolyposis colon cancer AKA HNPCC, or radiation to the belly) the American Cancer Society changed the screening age to 45 in 2018 because of the rising rates of colon cancer seen in younger people.
+For those who are not at high risk for colon cancer (don’t have Crohn’s disease, ulcerative colitis, family/personal history of polyps/colon cancer, genetic syndromes called familial adenomatous polyposis (FAP) or Lynch syndrome/hereditary nonpolyposis colon cancer AKA HNPCC, or radiation to the belly) the American Cancer Society changed the age to start routine colon cancer screening to 45 in 2018 because of the rising rates of colon cancer seen in younger people.